aws/aws-sdk-js-v3/CONTRIBUTING.md

    clients/client-X> yarn generate:client
    ```

-### CLI dispatch helper
+### CLI dispatch helpers

-There is an optional CLI helper.
+There are optional CLI helpers.
-The CLI helper assists in the dispatch of commands to package contexts.
+The CLI helpers assist in the dispatch of commands to package or subfolder contexts.

-To activate the default alias run:
+To activate the default aliases run:

 ```
 . ./scripts/cli-dispatcher/set-alias.sh